 “The FA Premier League…” then declares the baritone voiceover – as a long-haired player, suspended against a sunset, leaps very high to head a football – “live, only on Sky.
 It’s a whole… new… ball game.”

-A quarter of a century ago, in August 1992 – two years before FFT drew its first breath – Sky marked the new Premier League era with an advert so ’90s it could have come doused in Lynx Africa.
-Careering into view amid a backdrop of half-built post-Taylor Report stadia, garish blazers and cheerleaders emerging from some oversized Christmas crackers, the replacement of the old First Division was barely recognisable from today’s multi-million pound behemoth full of the world’s best players.
+29 years ago, in August 1992 – two years before FFT drew its first breath – Sky marked the new Premier League era with an advert so ’90s it could have come doused in Lynx Africa.
+Careering into view amid a backdrop of half-built post-Taylor Report stadia, garish blazers and cheerleaders emerging from some oversized Christmas crackers, the replacement of the old First Division was barely recognisable from today’s multi-million-pound behemoth full of the world’s best players.

 Almost immediately, the PFA threatened to strike, concerned that clubs, not players, would be the only ones to profit.

 “To a man, we were all willing to back our union, as it was something that would benefit everyone, in the same way you had the miners in the ’70s,” the former Sheffield United striker Brian Deane tells FourFourTwo.
 “They convinced us this was the right thing to do.
 I don’t really want to talk too much about the PFA, but I think that we were all in the right.”

 “I wouldn’t say we were taken advantage of, but there wasn’t a fair split of the money,” Cottee tells FFT.
 “We wanted to be fairly rewarded for what we put into the game.
 The wages compared to what the clubs earned weren’t relative.
 There was going to be more money in the game, so I don’t think there was anything wrong with it.
 Things have probably gone a little too far the other way now...”